oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 [UML](#uml) with data abstraction based on information theory and structural organization using results from graph theory.

-Industry has multiple, often conflicting definitions of data modeling terms, including the term "[Information Engineering](#ie)", which at one time referred to [data modeling](#datamod) but is now more closely aligned with information theory and machine learning.
+As shown in Figure 1, industry has multiple, often conflicting definitions of data modeling terms, including the term "[Information Engineering](#ie)", which at one time referred to [data modeling](#datamod) but is now more closely aligned with information theory and machine learning.

-Ackoff's [Knowlege Hierarchy](#diek) defines data as "symbols that are properties of observables" and informally calls information "descriptions inferred from data".
-This specification uses the terminology shown in Figure 1: a data model represents the bits and bytes stored, processed and communicated by applications, while conceptual and logical models represent knowledge about real-world entities.
+* Ackoff's [Knowlege Hierarchy](#diek) defines data as "symbols that are properties of observables" and informally calls information "descriptions inferred from data".
+* UML defines DataTypes (simple classifiers where instances are distinguished only by value) and Classes (structured classifiers where instances have behavior, inheritance, roles, and other complex characteristics).
+* Traditional data modeling defines conceptual, logical and physical data models without considering information at all.

-JADN formalizes the relationship between information and data, creating a standardized technology-agnostic information modeling layer that lies between the traditional logical data model and multiple technology-specific physical data models.
+* Information modeling formalizes the relationship between information and data, defining a technology-agnostic information layer that lies between the logical data model and multiple technology-specific physical data models.

-UML defines "Simple Classifiers" that include DataTypes, and "Structured Classifiers" that include Classes, Components, Associations and Collaborations.
-The defining characteristic of a DataType is that instances are distinguished only by their value, whereas Class instances also have behavior, inheritance, roles, and other complex characteristics.
-UML class models and diagrams are commonly referred to as "Data Models", but they model physical or logical entities using classes while information models model data itself using datatypes.
-A practical distinction is that class models are undirected graphs with an unlimited variety of semantic relationships, while information models are directed graphs with only two kinds of relationship: "contain" and "reference".
-Converting a class model to an information model is largely a matter of assigning the type and direction of each relationship, establishing identifiers for all referenceable types, and selecting node types.
 ```code
 DIKW Pyramid:            Knowledge               Information          Data